JRC-ISIA/matlab-addon-pid-garpingers-tradeoff-diagrams/README.md

 ## Usage
 The recommended entry point for using this toolbox is the Live Script ``Getting Started``.
 After successfully installing the Toolbox, it will open automatically and provide a step-by-step introduction to the Toolbox.

-Another option is to open the Levie script ``FieldstudyTradeoff``.
+Another option is to open the Live script ``FieldstudyTradeoff``.
 This script demonstrates a complete field study conducted on a DC motor.
 It includes a structured description of the study setup, followed by the application of core functions provided by the toolbox.

 The script serves both as a practical example and as a template for adapting the methodology to other systems.
 It is particularly suitable for users who prefer a guided, interactive approach to exploring the toolbox's capabilities.